emresurmeli/enviro-repo/readme.md

 ### enviro repo
 ------
-this is a repo to store environment customizations and other setup features for a linux machine.  it is a git repo with commits of .bashrc, .profile, sublime-text preferences and the like.
+this is a repo to store environment customizations and other setup features for a linux machine.  it is a git repo with commits of .bashrc, .profile, terminal color choices, text editor preferences, and the like.
 <br>
 <br>

 #### basic idea
 git repo of the home folder ~
-gitignore all files, add only files you want to check-in to version control. you will want to clone the repo to a folder on other machines and symlink or copy the files where they are needed.
+gitignore all files, add only files you want to check-in to version control. to use these files, you will clone the repo to a folder on other machines and symlink or copy the files where they are needed.

+this is just for preference files and customizations, handy scripts, or other stuff that would make you sad to re-do on a new machine. this is not useful for binary files, executables, packages, or system-dependent applications.  for example, the node.js package still needs to get reinstalled on a new machine with your local package manager. if you create a setup script that installs npm, updates your package manager, installs node, sets up a directory and bootstrap whatevers, this would be a good file to save on a github repo to help you get quickly set up on a new machine.

+anything more, such as GB backups of assets or machine images, and you are looking for a drive storage/backup solution.
 <br>
 <br>